 By David Ekholm, Magnus Dahlstedt

 This book analyses the increasing use of sport in European and Western welfare states as a tool of social policy and its promotion as a solution to social problems.
-Drawing on cutting edge research into Midnight Football in Sweden and exploring other community sport programs including Midnight ...
+Midnight Football is a sports-based intervention targeting social inclusion and crime prevention in young people aged 12–25 in Sweden....